SE-France/dns-01-fortiadc/README.md

 ## Configuration

-This hook uses Fortinet FortiADC API.
+This hook uses Fortinet FortiADC® API.
 This project needs to host your DNS zone for the domain (or a subdomain) you want to get a Let's Encrypt certificate for.
-Also, if you use the FortiADC as a HTTPS load balancers, you have to manually add the certificate.
+Also, if you use the FortiADC® as a HTTPS load balancers, you have to manually add the certificate.

 Also you need to change the following settings in your dehydrated config (original value commented out):
 ```